Shire helps keep FTSE 100 afloat on bid speculation

 “You’ve got at least a third of the value of any bid priced in, but I think you’ve still got a fair amount of upside potential even if you buy at this sort of level,” TJM’s Ladwa said.

-He said the stock, now trading at around 36 pounds ($60.45) per share, could hit 50 pounds if a bid materialises.
+He said the stock, now trading around 36 pounds ($60.45), could hit 50 pounds if a bid materialises.

-Also supporting the index was Whitbread, Britain’s biggest hotel and coffee shop operator, which reported a robust start to the year, driven by particularly strong growth at its Premier Inn hotels.
-Its shares rose 3 percent.
+Also helping prop up the index was Whitbread, Britain’s biggest hotel and coffee shop operator, which reported a robust start to the year, driven by particularly strong growth at its Premier Inn hotels business.

-The FTSE had fallen in three of the previous four sessions, pressured by geopolitical concerns ranging from violence in Iraq to tensions between Russia and Ukraine, as well as speculation that the Bank of England will tighten policy before year-end.
+The FTSE had fallen in three of the previous four sessions, pressured by geopolitical concerns ranging from violence in Iraq to tensions between Russia and Ukraine.

-The FTSE 100 briefly extended its gains on Tuesday after British inflation fell more sharply than expected in May, giving the BoE some room to keep interest rates near record lows.
+Thirty-minutes charts on the index’s June futures, up 0.1 percent at 6,762.5 points, showed upside potential was limited.
+Short-term momentum, as gauged by the index’s moving averages, was positive, but the future contract was capped by resistance less than 1 percent above current levels.

-Ashtead shed 6 percent despite seeing a 50 percent rise in full-year pretax profit, beating its guidance, and expressing confidence a pick-up in U.S. and British construction would help deliver more growth in the next three to five years.
+“The upward potential should be limited by the resistance threshold at 6,810, corresponding to the 50 percent Fibonacci retracement level of the previous down move,” said Nicolas Suiffet, an analyst at Trading Central in Paris.